lifescience-CP/hello-world/README.md

 # hello-world
 ideas,resources and discussion
-This is place where amazing happens!
+This is a place where amazing happens!